thefluidxyz/package/docs/sdk/lib-base.readablefluid.getfrontendstatus.md

 ## ReadableFluid.getFrontendStatus() method

-Check whether an address is registered as a Liquity frontend, and what its kickback rate is.
+Check whether an address is registered as a Fluid frontend, and what its kickback rate is.

 <b>Signature:</b>